 We could assume that Federation expansion has not been very uniform, leading to Earth lying towards the edge rather than the centre, but given the implied travel times we're looking at distances of a few tens of light years at most here.
 It's entirely possible that the core of the Federation is a small cluster of worlds, with outlying regions thousands of light years away, but if that is so then all the early talk of being 'out on the frontier' rather goes by the wayside.

-The newest incarnation of Star Trek is already shaping up to be by far the most inconsistent in terms of warp speeds and distances.
+The newest incarnation of Star Trek turned out to be both the most consistent and least consistent in terms of warp speeds and distances.
 The pilot episode 'Broken Bow' has several statements concerning the ship's speed :

-Thirty million kilometres per second is about one hundred times the speed of light.
+Thirty million kilometres per second is just about one hundred times the speed of light.
 Which again is in line with the ship doing about Warp 4.5-5.
-Both quotes are strong evidence that the TOS scale is in use on Enterprise, which makes sense since it is set before Kirk's time.
+Both quotes are strong evidence that the TOS cubed scale is in use on Enterprise, which makes sense since it is set before Kirk's time.
 And you can see why I said the Enterprise writers were clearly trying to be consistent here - at least in the pilot, somebody took the time to sit down and work these numbers out.
 There was a clear desire to get it right.